 - Sleeping bag.

 - Sleeping mat.

-- Tent (always check you have all the pegs and poles before you leave home!).

 - Toiletries and towel.

 - Paracord has many useful functions and lengths of cord tied to rocks and trees can be useful 'handrails' at night to guide you from your tent

 Training Guide

 Trek fit 'lead-in' training guide